feO2x/FileSystemAnalyzer/readme.md

 # File System Analyzer

-*An app that analyses the disk usage of folders in your file system.
-Based on Avalonia and RavenDB.*
+*A cross-platform desktop app that analyzes the size of files and folders - written with Avalonia and RavenDB.*

 ![Light Libraries Logo](/Design/file-system-analyzer-icon-256x256.png)